ignaciomarvinjohn/uet4rec/README.md

 python train.py
 ```

+The code will train the model, save the last checkpoint to the output/*dataset_name*/*experiment_number* folder, and evaluate the model for the validation and test datasets.

+# Evaluation

+You can directly evaluate a trained model for the test dataset by setting the *load_model* to True and *train_model* to False and running the train.py.

 # Customization

 Our highly modular code can easily be modified to meet your needs.
 For example, our training loop in the main program uses the *tran_model()* function, which represents one iteration.